Caroleq/caroleq.github.io/_posts/2023-8-12-Audio-Amplifier-Part-II.md

 I put a few decoupling capacitors on supply rails and checked amplifier response again.
 The output in idle state was still a big (a few volts) garbage.
 When a sine wave was provided on the input, the output resembled sine wave a little, but there was much noise and distortion in it.
 The sound it produced was rather clear sine wave sound however.
 I looked at FFT of amplifier response again.
 The oscillation had flattened a lot, but it still remained.
 Therefore I tried adding a new capacitor near feedback loop.
 First I added a capacitor in parallel with R17 as a compensation capacitor, but it did not help.
 Then I added the capacitor with one end located between R17 and RV1 and the second end connected to the ground.
 I also calibrated potentiometers located in feedback loop: RV1 and RV4.
 This helped a lot.
 Oscillations disappeared.
 Output produced by amplifier in idle state was reduced to around X mV (compared to previous a few volts) TODO.
 After providing a sine wave to the amplifier, the output returned an amplified sine wave with minor noise garbage The sound of loudspeaker connected to amplifier became clearer.
 Also current consumption dropped a lot.
 Depending on sound volume, the amplifier drawn (?) between around 150 mA in idle state up to X mA, when loud music was turned on (compared to previous 1.5A).

+## 4. Casing
+After successful startup of the amplifier I printed on 3D printer two separate casings for amplifier board and powering board.

+The casing for amplifier board had the following external elements on its surface:
+- switch for turning the amplifier on and off - transmits or blocks powering supply from powering connector to the board
+- LED - indicates whether amplifier is turned on.
+- volume knob - regulates sound volume with an underlying potentiometer.
+It transmits signal from input connector to the board input.
+- input connector - implemented as cinch socket (todo: rca???), allows to plug in cable with input signal.
+The signal is passed to input potentiometer.
+- loudspeaker connector (NK0027 LOGILINK) - transmits output signal from the board to the loudspeaker.
+- powering connector - delivers power from the powering board.
+It has three channels (positive and negative rails and ground).

+I placed the board in the casing using spacers and soldered all forementioned connections.

 ## 4. Operation of the final amplifier device